-5.2.1 The embedded vP and obligatory possessum pied-piping
+5.2.1 PE from non-subjects at the embedded vP and obligatory pied-piping

 Whereas for PE out of subjects nothing of great interest happened within vP, PE out of non-subject DPs immediately shows evidence for the concepts under discussion.
-Recall that PE out of non-subject DPs requires that DP to be pied-piped as far as the edge of the local CP.
+Recall that PE out of a non-subject DP requires that DP to be pied-piped as far as the edge of the local CP.
 That is, in contrast to a PE language like Hungarian, English PE cannot strand a non-subject possessum in its base position: